HiGregSmith/KiCommand/README.md

 - Built in commands have flexible argument types, while Python commands (accessed with **callargs**) may require careful argument manipulation.
-- Most commands are simple and straightforward, while complex commands are possible.
-The stack-based structure makes some complex strings difficult to decipher or create even for experienced programmers.
+- Many commands are simple and straightforward, while complex commands are possible.
+The stack-based structure makes some complex strings difficult to decipher or create, even for experienced programmers.
 - While creating entirely new elements from scratch is usually possible, command strings are sometimes wordy.
 - There are currently no looping or conditional commands.